Miista/proposals/Notes.md

 If we choose to have generics in the language, do we then want reified generics?
 That is, to have the type be available at runtime.

+#### Variance

+We should also think about whether to support co- and contravariance.
+Some languages have only invariant arrays and collections.[^swift-variance]

 ### Functional Programming

 * Currying